 Similar to other wires and cables, bend testing for EV charging cables evaluates their flexibility, durability, and safety.
 This rigorous process ensures they meet industry standards and perform reliably over their lifespan.

-- Durability: Daily plugging and unplugging, exposure to extreme temperatures, and potential dragging create significant stress on the cable.
-Bend testing identifies weaknesses and predicts lifespan, preventing unexpected failures.
+Daily cycles of plugging and unplugging, combined with exposure to extreme temperatures and potential physical abrasion, subject EV charging cables to significant stress.
+Bend testing identifies structural weaknesses early and helps predict a cable’s lifespan, thereby mitigating the risk of unexpected failures.

-- Safety: A faulty cable can lead to overheating, sparking, and electrical hazards.
-Bend testing helps ensure the cable’s integrity under repeated bending, reducing safety risks for users and equipment.
+A cable that loses its flexibility can overheat or develop faults that lead to sparking and electrical hazards.
+Comprehensive pliability testing ensures that the cable maintains its integrity under repeated bending, significantly reducing safety risks for both users and equipment.

 How We Test EV Charging Cables Pliability